pwallhead/roms_fabm/README.txt

 https://www.myroms.org/

 NOTE: It has been developed and tested so far ONLY FOR MPI PARALLEL configurations of ROMS,
-      and only for Hedstrom and Rutgers branches of the ROMS code.
+      and only for Hedstrom, Rutgers, and COAWST branches of the ROMS code.
-      COMING SOON! roms_fabm code for ROMS COAWST.
+NOTE: The Hedstrom ROMS code is no longer maintained, and therefore the FABM coupling code may cease
+      to be maintained in the near future.
+Users are advised to switch to the Rutgers or COAWST code.

 To set up ROMS with FABM coupling you need to: